twyla-ai/python-freshchat/README.md

-# A library provide a http client for Freshchat API
+# FreshChat Client
-Write your amazing description here
+A library provide a http client for Freshchat API

 ## Installation
-`poetry install freshchat-liveagent-chat`
+`poetry install python-freshchat`